gilbite/symfony-docs-ja/book/http_cache.rst

     {
         // Get the minimum information to compute
         // the ETag or the Last-Modified value
-        // (based on the Request, data are retrieved from
+        // (based on the Request, data is retrieved from
         // a database or a key-value store for instance)
-        $article = // ...
+        $article = ...;

         // create a Response with a ETag and/or a Last-Modified header
         $response = new Response();
         $response->setETag($article->computeETag());
         $response->setLastModified($article->getPublishedAt());

+        // Set response as public.
+Otherwise it will be private by default.
+        $response->setPublic();

         // Check that the Response is not modified for the given Request if ($response->isNotModified($this->getRequest())) {